owendodd/cafe/content/archive/ceremony.md

 watchnow = false

 +++
-[Download our digital book](/uploads/ceremony_scan.pdf "ceremony") featuring the work of Pratt Fashion graduates from the class of 2020.
+Download our digital book featuring the work of Pratt Fashion graduates from the class of 2020.

+    /uploads/ceremony_pdf.pdf